 Also available from Veteran Mail Order are:-

 Home From Sea, a studio album, is also on the Veteran list.
-Songs include What is Your One-O, a strong accumulative song, better known in (but much different from) the community song version Green Grow the Rushes-O. Jim learnt it from a Hornsea woman, Miss Fallowfield, who in turn knew it from her Grandfather.
+Songs include What is Your One-O, a strong accumulative song, better known in (but much different from) the community song version Green Grow the Rushes-O. I learnt it from a Hornsea woman, Miss Fallowfield, who in turn knew it from her Grandfather.
 There are covers of Birdhouse in Your Soul and Screamin’ Lord Such’s ‘Til the Following night.
 Farewell Stick and Farewell Stone is a version of The Wife of Usher’s Well.
-Jim sings the Flamborough version of Grace Darling.
+There is also the Flamborough version of Grace Darling.
 Eleven songs in all, including I Wish There Was No Prisons and one Eldon original, Wife’s in Drydock.

 They are all glass-mastered albums – that is to say, you put them in your CD player and they work.